vectorch-ai/ScaleLLM/README.md

 ```

 ### Quantization
 Quantization is a crucial process for reducing the memory footprint of models.
-ScaleLLM offers support for two quantization techniques: Accurate Post-Training Quantization ([GPTQ](https://arxiv.org/abs/2210.17323)) and Activation-aware Weight Quantization ([AWQ](https://arxiv.org/abs/2306.00978)), with seamless integration into the following libraries: autogptq, exllama, exllamav2, and awq.
+ScaleLLM offers support for two quantization techniques: Accurate Post-Training Quantization ([GPTQ](https://arxiv.org/abs/2210.17323)) and Activation-aware Weight Quantization ([AWQ](https://arxiv.org/abs/2306.00978)), with seamless integration into the following libraries: autogptq and awq.

->By default, **exllamav2** is employed for GPTQ 4-bit quantization.
-However, you have the flexibility to choose a specific implementation by configuring the **"--qlinear_gptq_impl"** option, which allows you to select from exllama, exllamav2, or auto option.

 ## Supported Models